bastula/pycha/docs/source/options.rst

 in a dictionary and passed to the chart constructor as the second argument.

 In the following reference each option name is the key path in the options dictionary.
-So if an option is named 'foo.bar', to set that option in the options dictionary, you should create a nested dictionary::
+So if an option is named *foo.bar*, to set that option in the options dictionary, you should create a nested dictionary::

  options = {